Abel Tasman Coastal Track huts and campsites

 Akersten Bay campsite is a very cute, and small, campsite perched just above a sandy beach, nestled into the bush.
 First one there gets one of the best campsites in the park.

 Anchorage campsite is the biggest, most populated, with most facilities, campsite, well, other than at Totaranui.
-Popular with the kayakers.
-For all that it’s also well sheltered and overall a great place to stay if you like maximum company when camping.

 Apple Tree Bay campsite is a fairly exposed campsite right on the beach, ie, you camp straight on the sand and there isn’t much shade, but it does have proximity to Marahau.

-Awaroa campsite is sheltered and sunny, at least when the sun is shining, with a full range of facilities, adjacent to the Awaroa Hut and estuary.
+Awaroa campsite is sheltered and sunny, at least when the sun is shining, with a range of facilities, adjacent to the Awaroa Hut and estuary.

 Awaroa Hut is parked on the Awaroa estuary, it’s handy while waiting for that tide to recede, that’s if you’re on the hut side, if not, you can at least look at it and dream you are there.